IWP FAQs

 Additionally, elements that are not in scope of the IWP project will not be affected by migration.

-- ANR Portal applications will not be affected or changed (e.g. ANR Survey Tool, Collaborative Tools, Bibliography, Repository, Volunteer Management Systems).
+- ANR Portal applications WILL NOT be affected or changed (e.g. ANR Survey Tool, Mailing List, Collaborative Tools, Bibliography, Repository, Volunteer Management Systems).

 - Customized websites are not part of the foundational build, which will provide a solid platform for enhancements in the future.